• Skip to primary navigation

 Can you make candied sweet potatoes ahead of time?

 These Old Fashioned Candied Sweet Potatoes can be made ahead of time and reheated when you’re ready to eat.
 The holidays are always busy and jammed packed with cooking.
-This can make things easier for you during that time.

 Prepare the sweet potatoes recipe with the brown sugar mixture to make the candied glaze, but don’t add the marshmallows.
 When you’re ready to eat, just heat the oven to 350°F and bake the sweet potatoes for 20 minutes covered.